SignalQuay

 20-35%

-typical waste range when teams pursue the wrong sales or marketing pipeline
+typical waste range when the wrong buyer, message, or channel drives the pipeline motion

 Human-led